 For example, while inside the Apple Mail app if you lightly press an email you will see a snapshot of what the email contains.
 Let go, and you'll return back to the list of emails.
 Similarly, if you press and hold down Maps a menu will pop up, offering choices such as 'Directions Home' and 'Mark My Location'.

-From the SE to the 7 Plus, the camera on all current iPhone models stands at 12MP.
-While each device produces wonderfully clear images, there are a few differences between the five models.
+From iPhone SE to the iPhone X, the camera on all current iPhone models stands at 12MP.
+While each device produces wonderfully clear images, there are a few differences between the multiple models.

 If taking professional-looking photographs on your smartphone is important to you, consider the finer features of each iPhone.
-The 6S Plus, 7 and 7 Plus, for example, all include Optical Image Stabilization - a feature which helps to reduce noise and create clearer, defined images.
+All models from iPhone 6S onwards all include Optical Image Stabilization - a feature which helps to reduce noise and create clearer, defined images.

 All devices can enjoy one of Apple's coolest iPhone features - Live Photos.
 When taking a Live Photo, your iPhone will record 1.5 seconds of footage before and after you capture an image, including audio.
 This means you can tap a still image to relive a moving memory of the moment it was taken.
 Another fun feature, Slo-Mo allows iPhone lovers to capture a video at 240fps in 720p.
 Just open up the camera, swipe right and enter Slo-Mo mode.
 From here, you can even adjust which section of the video is in slow motion after you've taken it.